RedwoodMMO/Documentation/docusaurus/docs/features/zones.md

 You can implement zone boundaries however you'd like.
 The Unreal plugin comes with an example spline boundary system that's used in the RPG Template.
 The `B_PortalComponent` blueprint in the Redwood plugin's Content folder is a simple box that will transfer players when they leave the other side.

-For example, given this pictogram:
+For example, take this pictogram:

 ```
        |B_PortalComponent|